Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Numerical Results

 \subsection{\textbf{Reconstruction Results}}

-We examine the reconstruction results of the proposed method on simulated testing data.
-The testing cases we explore are collected similarly, ensuring consistency with the distribution of the training data.

-Fig.\ref{KIT4_procedure} and Fig.\ref{ACT4_procedure} illustrate our algorithm's workflow for the KIT4 and ACT4 datasets.
-Each column of these figures depicts the processed images, starting with the corresponding ground truth $\sigma(z)$ and culminating in the final network prediction $\tilde{\sigma}(z)$ for each sample.
-Notably, the second and third images in both figures showcase the low-pass D-bar reconstructions $\sigma_{R^{\delta}}(z)$ and the enhanced D-bar prediction $\sigma_{R}(z)$ with high contrast, respectively.
-Our method consistently delivers gradual improvements in visual quality throughout the reconstruction process.
-Impressively, the U-net architecture reliably predicts the $\sigma_{R_j}(z)$ sequence, demonstrating a significantly lower validation loss compared to the direct prediction of the ground truth.
-This might be attributed to the high similarity between the D-bar solutions $\sigma_{R^{\delta}}(z)$ and $\sigma_{R}(z)$.
+Fig.~\ref{KIT4_procedure} and Fig.~\ref{ACT4_procedure} illustrate the workflow of the proposed algorithm for the KIT4 and ACT4 datasets.
+Each column depicts the processed images, starting with the corresponding ground truth $\sigma(z)$ and ending in the ultimate reconstruction $\tilde{\sigma}(z)$ for each sample.
+Notably, the second and third rows showcase the low-contrast D-bar reconstruction $\sigma_{r_1}(z)$ and the high-contrast D-bar prediction $\sigma_{r}(z)$, respectively.
+Specifically, the frequency-enhancing network effectively maps the low-contrast D-bar images to uniform high-contrast D-bar images, significantly improving the visibility and distinction of interior structure.
+Building on this, the image-calibrating network operates on uniformly high-contrast images, enabling more accurate predictions for EIT reconstruction.

-Furthermore, the image-calibrating U-net plays a crucial role as a module for post-processing, enabling the generation of reconstructions with distinct boundaries for isolated inclusions.
-In contrast to conventional approaches that post-process low-contrast D-bar reconstructions, it utilizes the predicted high-contrast D-bar sequence as input at each resolution level.
-Compared to the Deep D-bar method introduced in \cite{hamilton2018deep}, the numerical experiments reveal that our trained module exhibits reduced susceptibility to over- or under-estimation of conductivity values within separate regions.
-Moreover, it effectively mitigates misleading artifacts that could potentially compromise the accuracy of the final reconstruction.
-Numerical results demonstrate the significance of our hybrid multi-scale structure with substantial improvements as depicted in Fig.\ref{KIT4_procedure} and Fig.\ref{ACT4_procedure}, as well as in the overall quantitative results discussed in the next subsection.